-Had opportunities to get forward early on as Milan pushed the ball wide in a bid to avoid the congested center, but that was less the case as the game continued, and he was eventually replaced by Maxi Lopez with the Rossoneri still needing a goal.
+Had opportunities to get forward early on as Milan pushed the ball wide in a bid to avoid the congested centre, but that was less the case as the game continued, and he was eventually replaced by Maxi Lopez with the Rossoneri still needing a goal.

 Fitted in well alongside Nesta, though the odd niggling foul occasionally helped to take his side’s foot off the pedal.
 A much better showing than that of Bonera in the same position at the weekend.

-Blocked Kucka’s early effort with an outstretched arm, but was fortunate not to be penalized.
+Blocked Kucka’s early effort with an outstretched arm, but was fortunate not to be penalised.
 Did so much better after the break when keeping up with Palacio and denying him with a perfectly timed challenge.